/skills/fuz-stack/references/testing-patterns

 Test Organization

-Use describe blocks to organize tests.
+Organize tests with describe blocks.
 One level is common; two levels (feature → scenario) is typical for larger modules.
-Use test() not it().
+Use test(), not it().

 // one level — most modules describe('format_duration', () => { test('zero returns 0s', () => { ... }); test('mixed units', () => { ... }); }); // two levels — larger modules with distinct behaviors describe('local_repo_load', () => { describe('error propagation', () => { test('pull failure includes message', async () => { ... }); test('checkout failure includes message', async () => { ... }); }); describe('skip behaviors', () => { test('local-only repos skip pull', async () => { ... }); }); });